 Here are our Top Tips for a Great Productive Photo Shoot:

-Make a Plan.Start with what your BRANDand TARGET MARKET is.
-What are these photos for?
-Aim to use the shoot for a particular purpose and get it right.
+Who are you?
+Who is your audience?
+Why do you need photos?
+Curate each shoot for a particular purpose and get it right.
 Tour Shot?
 General Publicity Shot for this quarter?
 Release campaign?
 Sponsorship Proposal?
 Charity Gig Shot?
 Make a plan together as a band, write it down and make each other and your photographer accountable to get the end result that you are looking for.

 Location Location Location.
 What are you trying to say with these photos?
 Use the background location to help you say that.
 Look at the colours of your brand, the mood, the vibe, the energy, the story that you are portraying.
 Find a location that fits that.